-The film is divided into four different chapters and it begins with the character of Brojen Bora, a surrendered member of a militant organisation, being surrounded and questioned by journalists on various issues.
-Primarily on the future actions of the organisation and it’s elusive and enigmatic leader Samiran Barua.
+The film is divided into four different chapters and it begins with the character of Brojen Bora, a surrendered member of a militant organization, being surrounded and questioned by journalists on various issues.
+Primarily on the future actions of the organization and it’s elusive and enigmatic leader Samiran Barua.
 When Brojen Bora says that Samiran Barua is returning, everyone right from to the police to his family readies themselves separately to deal with his return.
 While his parents fear this return, the police and intelligence get on their toes to nab him first and soon.
-His ex lover Nila, portrayed by Madhusmita Borkotoki, fears that his return may just land her in the court with divorce papers on hand.
+His ex-lover Nila, portrayed by Madhusmita Borkotoki, fears that his return may just land her in the court with divorce papers on hand.
 Only if she had put on more acting and less make-up, it would have made a better viewing.
-The journalists on the other hand get busy to do some exclusive stories on Samiran Barua, so that the circulation of their newspaper(s) soars high.
+The journalists, on the other hand, get busy to do some exclusive stories on Samiran Barua, so that the circulation of their newspaper(s) soars high.